 - Our hemp is grown in Colorado.

 - Each batch is 3rd party lab tested.

 - Available in Mango and Raspberry 500 & 1000mg strength.

 - All Hugs tinctures contain less than .3% THC

 Quickview Bath BombLet’s set the scene - you’re finally home from a long day, and the bathtub is calling your name.
-A mix of essential oils, jojoba oil, and epsom salts all wrapped into one broad spectrum hemp extract infused bath bomb is waiting for you.
-Whether you choose Lavender, or Rose, your body is thanking you for the self-care that comes with glowing skin, aromatherapy, and overall tension relief.
+A mix of essential oils, olive oil, and epsom salts all wrapped into one broad spectrum hemp extract infused bath bomb is waiting for you.
+Whether you choose Lavender, Grapefruit, Lemongrass or Rose your body is thanking you for the self-care that comes with glowing skin, aromatherapy, and overall tension relief.
 Self-care isn’t Selfish!$14.00$14.00

 Quickview GummiesAll Natural No Artificial Sweeteners Made with Broad Spectrum CBD with no level of THC detected.
 Every jar is mixed with delicious fruit flavors of grape, orange, and lemon.
 10mg of CBD per gummy.$50.00$50.00

 Quickview Drink MixHugs Pick Me Up is great tasting and formulated with broad spectrum hemp extract, caffeine, and vitamins for a gentle start to your day or a much needed 2pm rescue.
 No crash, no jitters, just mix with water and enjoy! – 12.5mg Broad Spectrum Hemp Extract per serving. – 75mg caffeine per serving. – Sold by the box, each box contains 5 packets – Cases double as displays for your store.$22.00$22.00